clj-grenada/grenada-spec/GrenadaDraft.md

  - This format will be used for the metadata JARs.
  - The JAR will have the classifier "grenadata".
  - Directory structure parallels coordinates.
 The levels of the hierarchy correspond to the `Coordinates`.
+Coordinates will be `grimoire.util/munge`d for use as file and directory names.
  - Each entity has its data.edn file, which contains its `Entity` map.
- - Example:
+ - Example (path demunged):

     ```
     coordinates: ["clj-grenada" "grenada-lib" "0.1.0" "clj" "grenada-lib.core"]